IsaiaScope/Iso_Obsidian_2.0/Git and GitHub/GitHub/Data/Make a Repo.md

 ---

-## Cloning a new/existing Repo from GitHub
+## Cloning a existing Repo from GitHub

 If you haven't begun work on your local repo, you can...